Rethinking the basics of PCB and IC Substrate manufacturing with mSAP

 • mSAP shrinks PCBs, freeing up space for sensors, cameras and larger batteries.

-mSAP provides another boost to miniaturisation for the electronics industry, as circuits can be planned and executed in exceedingly compact spaces, thanks to their smaller structural dimensions.
-It also reduces the risk of short circuits on densely packed circuit boards, because (unlike their chemically created counterparts) mSAP conducting paths do not extend across the base.
-This means that although the distances between them are small, there is no risk of signal interference.
+mSAP provides another boost to miniaturization for the electronics industry, as circuits can be planned and realized in exceedingly compact spaces, thanks to their smaller form factor.
+It also reduces the risk of short circuits on densely packed circuit boards, because (unlike their chemically created counterparts) mSAP conducting paths do not require triangular cross sections.
+This means that although the distances between the lines grows smaller, there is no risk of signal interference.

 mSAP in practice